José Rodríguez Fuster

-José Rodríguez Fuster (born August 1946 in Villa Clara, Cuba) is a Cuban naïve artist specializing in ceramics, painting, drawing, engraving, and graphic design.
+José Rodríguez Fuster (born August 1946 in Villa Clara, Cuba) is a Cuban artist specializing in ceramics, painting, drawing, engraving, and graphic design.

 Career

 From 1963 he studied at the Escuela Nacional de Instructores de Arte in Havana.
 As a professional, he was commissary of several exhibitions and was a member of the Cuban Association of artist and craftsmen (ACAA).

 Individual exhibitions

 A Caballo, Oil on canvas, 74 x 60 cm.

 Fuster did several solo exhibitions of his work, including Acuarelas y dibujos.
 Alegría de vivir in 1967, which traveled to several galleries in Havana.
 Drawings and ceramics was shown in 1976 at the Opera Theater Hall in Bucharest, Romania.
 In 1994 he presented Acuarelas y Cerámicas de Fúster at the Galería Espacio Abierto, Revista Revolución y Cultura, Havana.
 He presented Oil Paintings by Fúster in 1998 in Lyon, France.
 In 2007 his works were exhibited at The colours of life in The North Wall Gallery, Oxford, England and in 2008 at La Galleria, Pall Mall, London where he presented his ceramics and paintings in 'The colours of Cuba'.